The world's oceans are the lifeblood of the Volvo Ocean Race, and as such we know that their future is in all our hands.

 At our Ocean Summits we will be calling for action and commitments from local decision makers and business leaders to change the way we behave towards our oceans for good.

-It is comprised of three elements:
+It was comprised of three elements:

 Young people play an important role in our sustainability programme, for it is these future generations that must continue our fight against plastic pollution if we are going to succeed in making the ocean healthier.